luminous-software/start-page-plus/docs-source/features.md

 ![Developer News](assets/images/developer-news.png)

+### Set Items Feed Url

+By default the feed url is set to the url of the original *Developer News* that used to be in Visual Studio 2017.
+Microsoft is currently still maintaining that feed, but could stop doing so at any time.
+You could choose to use the *Visual Studio Blog* feed url instead if you wanted.

+In the past the two feeds have displayed a different set of posts, with Visual Studio Blog having more posts that the Developer News feed.
+But it seems that may currently have the same items.

+The *Visual Studio Blog* feed url is `https://devblogs.microsoft.com/visualstudio/feed`.

+### Set Items to Display

+You can choose the number of items that are displayed in the list.

+There are only 10 items in the orginal feed, and Microsoft replaces older posts with new ones.
+If you set a feed url to something that has a lerger number of items you might want to limit how many are downloaded and displayed.

 ### Open Links in VS or Browser

 By default the items open right in VS itself, rather than switching to the default browser.